Coxeter factorizations with generalized Jucys-Murphy weights and Matrix Tree theorems for reflection groups: Introduction and main results

 \begin{intro_thm}[$W$-Matrix-forest theorem, see Theorem~\ref{Thm: WMFT} page~\pageref{Thm: WMFT}] \ For a well generated complex reflection group $W$, its intersection lattice $\mathcal{L}_W$ and a parabolic tower $T$, the characteristic polynomial of its $T$-weighted $W$-Laplacian is given via where the sum is over all (reduced) reflection factorizations of \emph{any} Coxeter element $c^{}_X$ of \emph{any} parabolic subgroup $W_X$ of $W$ and $C_{W_X}(c_X)$ is the centralizer of $c_X$ in $W_X$. \end{intro_thm}

-The second important application of the parabolic recursion for $L_W$ is an identity between the Coxeter number of $W$ and those of its parabolic subgroups.
+The second important application (now with a completely uniform proof) of the parabolic recursion for $L_W$ is an identity between the Coxeter number of $W$ and those of its parabolic subgroups.
 For a reducible reflection group $W=W_1\times \cdots \times W_m$, we define the { \emph{multiset $\{h_i(W)\}$ of Coxeter numbers}} of $W$ as the collection of each Coxeter number $h_i$ of $W_i$ taken with multiplicity equal to $\op{rank}(W_i)$.
 For instance, we have $\{h_i(\mathfrak{S}_4\times B_3)\}=\{6,6,6,4,4,4\}$.
 The following is Theorem~\ref{Prop: identity among coxeter numbers} page~\pageref{Prop: identity among coxeter numbers}.

 \begin{intro_thm} For any irreducible complex reflection group $W$ with Coxeter number $h$, we have where $\{ h_i(W_X)\}$ denotes the \emph{multiset} of Coxeter numbers of $W_X$ as described previously. \end{intro_thm}